ADVICE | AUGUST 29 2025

 Canola oil is the best option for frying

-Although corn oil may seem like an acceptable option for deep frying, canola oil positions itself as the best alternative for high-demand environments such as restaurants and industrial kitchens.
+While corn oil may seem like an acceptable option for deep frying, canola oil clearly stands out as the best choice for high-demand environments such as restaurants and industrial kitchens.

 Thanks to its high smoke point, favorable nutritional profile, neutral flavor, stability against oxidation, and better economic performance, canola oil offers superior benefits at every stage of the frying process.